-- The actively managed fund invests in short-dated fixed income securities that are largely issued by companies and denominated in the fund's reference currency - The majority of issuers have investment-grade ratings (AAA to BBB-).
+- The actively managed fund invests in short-dated fixed income securities that are largely issued by companies and denominated in the fund's reference currency. - The majority of issuers have investment-grade ratings (AAA to BBB-). - The investment objective is to achieve an attractive return by exploiting the performance potential of corporate bonds, which is higher than that of government bonds.

-Please see additional information on the following page.
+Please see additional information on the following